jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

       (viii) interest on unpaid casino duty under section 12Q of the Gaming Duties Act 1971 for casino wins
   - **legal personal representative** is defined in schedule 7, part B, clause 15(2) for the purposes of that clause
   - **legal practitioner** is defined in section 20 for the purposes of that section
+  - **licensed early childhood service** has the same meaning as in section MH 2 of the Income Tax Act 2007
   - **life insurer** , in section 112, has the same meaning as in paragraph (a) of the definition of that term in section YA 1 of the Income Tax Act 2007
   - **maintain** , for a financial institution to which the CRS applied standard or the FATCA agreement applies in relation to a financial account, includes,—
     (a) if the financial account is a custodial account, holding custody over the assets in the financial account, including by holding assets in street name for an account holder in the financial institution: